galdebert/sandbox/doc/node/vscode-typescript.md

 # vscode, typescript and node

-# Configure Build & Test
+# Configure Build, Test, Debug

-with typescript, the `package.json` has these scripts:
+## Configure npm scripts

+When using typescript, we can modify `package.json` with:

 ```
 {